-Let us first begin by analysing the title of this article and ascertaining our understanding of the terms ‘statement’ and ‘belief.’
-Google defines a statement as ‘a definite or clear expression of something in speech or writing’ and a belief as ‘trust, faith, or confidence in (someone or something).’
+Let us first begin by analyzing the title of this article and ascertaining our understanding of the terms ‘statement’ and ‘belief.’
+Google defines a statement as a definite or clear expression of something in speech or writing and a belief as ‘trust, faith, or confidence in (someone or something).’

-Now that we have established our understanding of these words, we can move on to categorising our thoughts in this article and ask ourselves deeper questions such as ‘do I really hold this as a belief or do I simply voice it as a statement?’
+Now that we have established our understanding of these words, we can move on to categorizing our thoughts in this article and ask ourselves deeper questions such as ‘Do I really hold this as a belief or do I simply voice it as a statement?’

 The above are just a few qualities of our Lord but I think we can continue on with the rankings by all being in consensus that, without a doubt, Allah SWT is the most important in our lives.